PREVIOUS: Criticism (#1)

 ◆ if you feel the need to tell someone a harsh truth, be sure it’s not offensive

-◆ make it clear that it’s your personal taste, & just your opinion – even if it’s based on first-hand knowledge or hard-won experience
+◆ make it clear it’s your personal taste, & just your opinion – even if it’s based on first-hand knowledge or hard-won experience

 ◆ if you’ve tried your best to be respectful, but it’s still taken badly, then it’s not your responsibility to fix their hurt feelings or pride